-Covid-19 update (23/11/20): With restrictions easing, all elective surgery is now going ahead at full capacity.
-Nonetheless, we are still performing both face-to-face and telehealth (video/phone) consultations.
+Covid-19 update (4/1/21): There are no current COVID-19 restrictions related to healthcare.
+All elective and emergency is going ahead at full capacity.
+We can offer both face-to-face and telehealth (video/phone) consultations.
 Please let us know which you would prefer.

 Qualifications: MBBS, BMedSci, MSurgEd, FRACS